 An introduction to philosophical problems arising in the examination of legal systems, including questions and theories about the nature of law itself, about legal responsibility and legal punishment, and about standards of fairness in settling legal disputes.

-An examination of mental and psychological states and the prospects of reductive materialism.
-Specific issues considered include the nature of persons, methodological relations between the natural and psychological sciences, action, mental content and its relation to language.
+An examination of the character of mental and psychological states.
+Specific issues may include the nature of persons, relations between natural and psychological sciences, action, mental content and its relation to language.

 0249.
 Ethics in Medicine (3 s.h.)